 This moves the England international level with legendary strikers Wayne Rooney and Robin van Persie, and just one behind former Liverpool captain Steven Gerrard on six.

 ‘I’m very pleased to get this award again, hopefully there will be a few more from now until the end of the season and just continue the form really,’ Kane told Tottenham’s official website.

 The way Kane is playing at the moment, few would be surprised if he ended up matching and perhaps even overtaking Gerrard this season.

 What next for Harry Kane?

-Away from the Premier League, Kane has also scored six goals in his first two Champions League games for Spurs this season, whilst also netting the winner in each of England’s 1-0 victories over the last international break.
+Away from the Premier League, Kane has also scored five goals in his first two Champions League games for Spurs this season, whilst also netting the winner in each of England’s 1-0 victories over the last international break.